Refinement Aligners – Why you may need aligner overcorrection

-In order to make refinements, the lab often needs to digitise a new set of impressions for analysis and digital design to create the new tooth movement plan, and ensuring its accuracy.
+In order to make refinements, the lab often needs to digitise a new set of impressions for analysis and digital design to create the new tooth movement plan, and ensure its accuracy.

 #2 Why are refinement aligners necessary?

-Each and every one of us has their own bone, tissue structure and hardness, which affects the planned movements and forces applied by invisible aligners.
+Each and every one of us has our own bone, tissue structure and hardness, which affects the planned movements and forces applied by invisible aligners.
 Some movements are harder to execute and plan than others.
-For example, a rotational movement of a tooth is tougher to predict than the expansion of the whole arch, or than leaning a tooth forwards.
-Everyone is different and individual biologic response to teeth straightening treatment is not possible to predict.
+For example, a rotational movement of a tooth is tougher to predict than the expansion of the whole arch or leaning a tooth forwards.
+Everyone is different, and individual biologic response to teeth straightening treatment is simply not possible to predict.
 This means that after all the aligners have been worn, we may still need a bit more movement.
-This is known as the refinement aligner stage, and is fully covered by the Straight Teeth Direct™ guarantee.
+This is known as the refinement aligner stage and is fully covered by the Straight Teeth Direct™ guarantee.

 #3 How can refinements be avoided?

-If refinement aligners do become necessary as a result of our individual teeth’s biologic responsiveness to the treatment, here’s how to wear them…
+If refinement aligners do become necessary as a result of our individual teeth’s biological responsiveness to the treatment, here’s how to wear them…